 Formal Resume for Leah Newton

-Leah has received multiple awards, showing her artwork in a variety of art galleries.
-She has been featured in the California State Fair twice, once earning an Award of Merit.
-She has also been featured twice in the Wild and Scenic Art Festival, and twice in the Crocker Kingsley Art Exhibition and Competition.
-She has recently transitioned from Siy Gallery in San Francisco, where she held her first solo show, “On Becoming” to the Blue Line Arts gallery in Roseville, CA where she is currently a member.
-Leah published her first children’s book, “Of Wonder and Dreams” that she both authored and illustrated.
+I am also a professional artist in the community.
+Over the past ten years, I have received multiple awards, showing my paintings in a variety of art galleries.
+I have been featured in the California State Fair twice, once earning an Award of Merit.
+I have also been featured twice in the Crocker Kingsley Art Exhibition and Competition, twice in the Wild and Scenic Art Festival.
+I held my first solo art show the the Siy Gallery in San Francisco, “On Becoming”.
+I am currently a member of the Blue Line Arts gallery in Roseville, CA. I published my first children’s book, “Of Wonder and Dreams” that I both authored and illustrated.
+I am looking to publish my second book later this year.

 Contact Leah